sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Port value must be an integer.
-:Groups: process, failure, failure-specific, operational
+:Groups: operational, process, failure, failure-specific
 :From version: 1.6.0
 :To version: 4.20.0
 :Description: None